Philcoin (PHL) Trading 44.2% Higher This Week

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Philcoin launched on October 20th, 2021.
+Philcoin’s genesis date was October 20th, 2021.
 Philcoin’s total supply is 5,000,000,000 tokens.
+Philcoin’s official website is philcoin.io.
 Philcoin’s official Twitter account is @philcoin_com and its Facebook page is accessible here.
 Philcoin’s official message board is www.reddit.com/user/philcoinofficial.
-The official website for Philcoin is philcoin.io.

 [Telegram](https://t.me/philcoinphilanthropychat)[Medium](https://medium.com/@philcoin)[LinkedIn](https://www.linkedin.com/company/philcoin)”